-Figure 78.
-Exit door flow rates for merging at a corridor junction with "opposite" configuration.

-In all cases for the "opposite" geometry, the merging flows are balanced with 50:50 ratios.
+Figure 75.
+Merging ratios for merging at a corridor junction with "adjacent" configuration.
+4. Pakit A mady sis atio 2021 1] | plot-graph-vnv- vpqndsit flotown reaging 4221 rill of platigrouph flow- In all cases for the "opposite" geometry, the merging flows are balanced with 50:50 ratios.
 This matches the Zhang et al. (Zhang et al. 2011) experimental results.
 The "adjacent" geometry case is more interesting.
 For a 1 m corridor, the merging ratios favor the south (straight) corridor flow (approximately 60:40).
 However, for the wider 3 m corridor, the south (straight) corridor flow strongly dominates the merging behavior (approximately 75:25).
 The Galea et al. (Galea, Sharp, and Lawrence 2008) paper examines the effects of different occupant "drives" on merging, but does not examine the effect of different corridor geometry.

+The Pathfinder results are satisfactory.

 4.4.
 Stairway Merging

+4.4.1.
+Background

 This test expands the stair merging problem discussed by Galea et al. (Galea, Sharp, and Lawrence 2008).
 The paper categorizes two stair merging geometries: "adjacent" (Figure 79) and "opposite" (Figure 79) defined by how the floor occupants merge at the landing relative to the occupants descending the stairs.
 We have added a third "open" geometry in which the floor has direct access to the exit stair (Figure 81).

 The following images show the categorization of stair merging geometries.
 The arrows indicate the "up" direction on the stairs, not the flow direction.

-The width of the stairs was 1.5 m and solutions were made for corridor widths of 1.0 m and 1.45 m (Figure 82).
+4.4.2.
+Setup Notes The width of the stairs was 1.5 m and solutions were made for corridor widths of 1.0 m and 1.45 m (Figure 82).
 The first floor is at Z = 1.6 m and the second at Z = 3.2 m.
 The rise/run of the stairs is approximately 7/11 with a total stair length of 2.97 m.
 For this stair, the SFPE guidelines give a speed that is 77% of the free walking speed.